Services We Provide

 Asthma is a complex disease of the lungs.
-Allergic asthma is the most common type of asthma: 90% of children and at least 50% of adults with asthma suffer from allergic asthma.
+Allergic asthma is the most common type of asthma.
+Ninety percent of children and at least 50% of adults suffer from allergic asthma.
 An asthmatic’s airways are especially sensitive to allergens and other airborne irritants.

-When an asthmatic person is exposed to allergens and irritants, the lining of her airways may become inflamed (swell) and narrow.
-Her airways may further narrow as the muscles surrounding the airways spasm, or rapidly decrease in size.
+When an asthmatic person is exposed to allergens and irritants, the lining of the airways may become inflamed and narrow.
+The airways may further narrow as the muscles surrounding the airways spasm, or rapidly decrease in size.
 Infections, exercise, hormones, medication, and your body’s natural reflexes may exacerbate a person’s asthma.

 In response to the inflammation, a person’s body will produce mucus.
-This mucus will clog airways and restrict the flow of air.
+The mucus will clog airways and restrict the flow of air.
 This occurrence is what most people know as an “asthma attack.”

 A drug allergy is an allergic reaction to medication.
 Almost any medication can cause an allergic reaction.
-Common ones include the following: Penicillin, Sufonamides (sulfa drugs), Local anesthetics, and X-ray dyes that contain iodine.
+Common ones include the following: Penicillin, Sufonamides, Local anesthetics and X-ray dyes that contain iodine.

-Not all unpleasant reactions with food are “food allergies.”
+No all unpleasant reactions with food are “food allergies”.
 A food allergy is a reaction triggered by a person’s immune system.
 Many people suffer from food intolerance, which are unpleasant but do not involve the immune system.

 Common immediate symptoms of food allergies include:

 Hives, Eczema, Swelling, Itchiness, Tingling of the mouth, Metallic tastes, Coughing, Wheezing, Trouble breathing, Throat tightness, Diarrhea, Vomiting, Weight loss and Cramping.